tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * Ethereum is continuing to grow and rapidly evolve as the crypto community and the world continues to expand on the concepts of Web3 and blockchain.

-* Throughout these periods of change, standards are formed to lead to best practices within the platform to prevent bugs and security vulnerabilities.
+* Throughout these periods of change, standards are formed to lead to best practices within the platform, to prevent bugs and security vulnerabilities.

-* Today we will be discussing several of these standards, also known as `EIP`s, we will specifically be talking about `ERC`s a type of `EIP` specifically related to application-level standards and conventions such as smart contracts.
+* Today we will discuss several of these standards, also known as `EIP`s.
+We will talk about `ERC`s—a type of `EIP` specifically related to application-level standards and conventions such as smart contracts.

 * The ERCs we will be focusing on today are `20, 721, 777, 1155`.